Ramen (RAMEN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ramen Historical Price

-According to the latest data gathered on Ramen live price page, the current price of Ramen is 0.098755USD.
-The circulating supply of Ramen(RAMEN) is 15.32M RAMEN , giving it a market capitalization of $1.51M.
+According to the latest data gathered on Ramen live price page, the current price of Ramen is 0.084011USD.
+The circulating supply of Ramen(RAMEN) is 15.47M RAMEN , giving it a market capitalization of $1.30M.

 The Ramen Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAMEN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.